viafintech/Barzahlen-Ruby/README.md

 The following can happen:

-* If the request is an api v1 webhook request: nil is returned.
+* If the request is an API v1 webhook request: nil is returned.
 * If the signature check is not successful: a `SignatureError` is raised.
 * If the everything works fine: a hash with the content is returned.